-- Failure: Errors in the model itself (e.g. if a statement that is believed to be impossible to execute actually is executed); - Error: Timing violations and invalid data affecting the control state of the model, including illegal combinations of mode signals and of control signals (e.g. unknown data on a mode input or too short reset time); - Warning: Timing violations and invalid data not affecting the control state of the model, but which could affect the simulation behaviour of the model (e.g. if data to be sent out from an interface is invalid); - Note: Essential information that is not classified in the other severity levels, such as reporting from which text file data is read, which testbench is executed, if an event is detected on an input signal whose function has not been implemented (e.g. activation of production test) etc.
+- Failure: Errors in the model itself (e.g. if a statement believed to be non-executable is actually executed); - Error: Timing violations and invalid data affecting the state of the model, including illegal combinations of mode signals and of control signals (e.g. unknown data on a mode input or too short reset time); - Warning: Timing violations and invalid data not affecting the state, but which could affect the simulation behavior of the model (e.g. if data to be sent out from an interface is invalid); - Note: Essential information that is not classified in the other severity levels, such as reporting from which text file data is read, which testbench is executed, if an event is detected on an input signal whose function has not been implemented (e.g. activation of production test) etc.

-A model should not issue assertions for insignificant events, for example at start, during reset or if an event has no impact on the simulation behaviour.
-Neither should unnecessary messages be generated, e.g. as reporting if Worst Case timing has been selected, since many insignificant messages will hide the important ones.
+A model should not issue assertions for insignificant events, for example at start, during reset or if an event has no impact on the simulation behavior.
+Neither should unnecessary messages be generated, e.g. as reporting whether Worst Case or Best Case timing has been selected.

 The assertion report shall give a clear description of the reason for the assertion, and shall include the hierarchical path to the instance or package, as well as identifying the signal(s) where applicable.
-It is sufficient to report the hierarchical path relative to the top-level entity of the model before VHDL-93 has been fully introduced, then the predefined attribute Instance_Name should be used.
+It is sufficient to report the hierarchical path relative to the top-level entity of the model before VHDL-93 has been fully introduced (then the new predefined attribute 'Instance_Name should be used).